lovehumanity/lovehumanity.github.io/_posts/2022/2022-01-17-Impressing-Others.md

 classes: wide
 categories:
   - Spiritual
-description: "Here's a detailed tutorial on how to set up a free contact form on static websites like Jekyll"
 ---

 I realized that one thing that holds me back a lot in my progress towards God is impressing others, which is a little different to virtue signalling in my eyes.
 When you feel you need to impress others you just become a slave to other people’s opinions of you and don’t become who you want to be.
 I realized also that I somewhat don’t respect my own spiritual advances and so somewhat try to impress others with the decisions I take.
 But I wouldn’t say I outright try to use my advanced level of spirituality to impress others that much, but it’s just sometimes.